1998 Belgian Grand Prix: Race

 As the race intensified, Villeneuve spun out having briefly taken the lead during the first round of pitstops.
-Michael Schumacher retained his lead and was nearly 40 seconds ahead of Hill when he came up to lap Coulthard.
+Schumacher retained his lead and was nearly 40 seconds ahead of Hill when he came up to lap Coulthard.
 Jean Todt had already paid a visit to the McLaren pitwall to ensure that Coulthard would move over.
-Coulthard did not let Schumacher by immediately, causing the Ferrari driver to shake his fist at the Scot.
-As the cars came down the hill towards Pouhon, Coulthard attempted to let Schumacher through, by lifting off to reduce his speed.
-Crucially however, he had not moved off the racing line and in very poor visibility Schumacher slammed straight into the back of the McLaren, tearing off the right-front wheel of the Ferrari and removing the rear wing of the McLaren.
+In the other race-defining moment, Coulthard did not let Schumacher by immediately, causing the Ferrari driver to shake his fist at the Scot.
+As the cars came down the hill towards Pouhon, Coulthard attempted to let Schumacher through by lifting off to reduce his speed.
+Crucially, he had not moved off the racing line, and in very poor visibility, obscured by the spray, Schumacher slammed straight into the back of the McLaren, tearing off the right-front wheel of the Ferrari and removing the rear wing of the McLaren.
 Both cars made it back to the pits; Schumacher immediately got out of his car and made his way to the McLaren garage.
-Convinced that Coulthard was at fault, Schumacher confronted him, and according to Coulthard's version of events, Schumacher both accused Coulthard of "trying to fucking kill me", and allegedly threatened to kill Coulthard.
+Convinced that Coulthard was at fault, Schumacher confronted him.
+According to Coulthard's version of events, Schumacher accused Coulthard of "trying to fucking kill me", and also threatened to kill Coulthard.
+Many were convinced that Coulthard did it intentionally in order to help his teammate.

 After Ferrari and McLaren team personnel separated the two drivers, Schumacher then went to the stewards' office to protest.
 As the race continued, the stewards considered Schumacher's protest.
 At the time, they found no case against Coulthard, and the stewards further requested an explanation for why the German had driven into Coulthard's spray in the first place after Coulthard had moved aside to let him through.
 Coulthard later rejoined the race after his rear wing was replaced.

-As a result of Michael Schumacher's retirement, Hill had taken the lead of the Grand Prix ahead of his teammate Ralf Schumacher.
-On the same lap, Eddie Irvine spun out of the race, ending Ferrari's interest in the race.
+As a result of Schumacher's retirement, Hill had taken the lead of the Grand Prix ahead of his teammate.
+On the same lap, Irvine spun out of the race, ending Ferrari's interest in the race.
 One lap later, Fisichella's Benetton hit the back of Nakano's Minardi, ripping both the front wheels from the Benetton and damaging the back of the Minardi.
 The Benetton brushed against the end of the pitwall and caught fire as it came to a stop, which was quickly extinguished.
-Both drivers were unharmed, but the incident resulted in the safety car again being deployed and Hill immediately made his second pitstop to take advantage, retaining his lead.
+Both drivers were unharmed but the incident resulted in the safety car again being deployed, and Hill immediately made his second pitstop to take advantage, retaining his lead.
 At this stage of the race, only six cars were running, meaning every car was in a position to score world championship points.
-This led to both Coulthard and Nakano rejoining the race after lengthy repairs to their cars, in a bid to get a world championship point should there be any further retirements.
-As the race resumed, Hill led teammate Ralf Schumacher with Jean Alesi close behind in third.
-It was then just a matter of counting down the laps to the finish for the Jordan team and it was Hill who took his 22nd and final Grand Prix victory, handing Jordan their first ever Grand Prix victory in the process at the circuit where they gained their first pole position in 1994 and finished second in 1997.
-It later emerged that team orders had been issued preventing Ralf Schumacher from overtaking Hill.
+This led to both Coulthard and Nakano rejoining the race after lengthy repairs to their cars in a bid to get a world championship point should there be any further retirements.

+As the race resumed, Hill led his teammate, with Jean Alesi close behind in third.
+It was then just a matter of counting down the laps to the finish for the Jordan team and it was Hill who took his 22nd and final Grand Prix victory, handing Jordan their first ever Grand Prix victory at the circuit where they gained their first pole position in 1994 and finished second in 1997.
+It later emerged that team orders had been issued preventing the younger Schumacher from overtaking Hill.
+The race has been variously described as controversial, the season's "best bit", "undoubtedly the most incident packed, exciting and historic race since the 1997 title-decider at Jerez", and "one of Formula 1's greatest-ever wet races", and it has been called "one of the most dramatic races ever", as well as "one of the most remarkable F1 races ever".